tehcentr2014/dj-oc-app/README.md

 ### Testing

+- All Python tests were completed successfully, all bugs were fixed
-- navigating between pages via the back/forward buttons never break the site, there are no broken links
+- Navigating between pages via the back/forward buttons never break the site
-- user actions do not cause internal errors on the page or in the console
+- User actions do not cause internal errors on the page or in the console

 ## Installation
 1. Clone the repository: